Academy iconAbout the Academy

-The Academy, conducted each year in early January, is designed to give new chapter officers a strong foundation so they can dynamically and courageously lead their chapters.
-Brothers participating are exposed to the basic elements of chapter operations as well as higher level leadership development, providing them with the knowledge and leadership skills needed for effective chapter management.
+The Academy is designed to give new chapter officers a strong foundation so they can dynamically and courageously lead their chapters.
+Brothers participating learn the basic elements of chapter operations as well as higher level leadership development skills, providing them with the knowledge needed for effective chapter management.

 Registration

-Educational tracks are also provided for Treasurers, Recording Secretaries, Corresponding Secretaries, Historians, Section Leaders and other graduate advisors.
+We strongly encourage Chapter Presidents, Recruitment Chairmen and Built to Lead Chairmen to attend Academy.
+However, we also provide educational tracks for Treasurers, Recording Secretaries, Corresponding Secretaries, Historians, Purple Legionnaires, Section Leaders and other graduate advisors.

-Every chapter/provisional chapter is billed for THREE undergraduate delegates ($500 each for a $1,500 total) to attend the Academy.
-Additional delegates are encouraged to attend and will be invoiced ($500 each) to the chapter/provisional chapter after the event.
+Every chapter is billed for THREE undergraduate delegates ($550 each for a total of $1,650) to attend the Academy.
+Additional delegates are encouraged to attend and will be invoiced ($550 each) to the chapter after the event.

 Registration Includes: